Kate Gordon Moore

 Kate Gordon Moore (February 18, 1878 – October 4, 1963) was an American psychologist whose work focused on various aspects within cognitive psychology, and is noted for her work with color vision and perception, as well as aesthetics, memory, imagination, emotion, developmental tests for children, and attention span.
 Gordon's early work focused on color vision and how this interacted with memory.
 Her work shifted mid-career and then she started to research within the realm of education.
 Specifically, she published work that addressed women's education with regard to the notion that women must be educated differently from men.
 Her focus of research shifted once more later on in life and started to keen in on imagination and how it related to her earlier works of memory and emotion.

 Early life

 Kate Gordon was born on February 18, 1878, to William A. Gordon and Helen J. Gordon.
 Kate had an older brother, also named William, as well as a younger brother named George J. and a younger sister named Sarah.
 Kate’s maternal grandfather, a clergyman, was born in Ireland, while her maternal grandmother was born in New York.
 Her paternal grandparents were both born in the U.S. Kate’s family had strong scientific and social values.
 Kate Gordon’s father was a physician and a surgeon, a profession that her brother would also eventually take on.

 Kate Gordon married Ernest Carroll Moore, an educator and philosopher in March 1943.
 Gordon met Moore at the University of California, Los Angeles (UCLA), where they both worked.
 They were married until Earnest’s death in 1955.
-Kate died nearly ten years later in 1963, at the age of 85 from a brief illness.
+Kate died in 1963, at the age of 85 from a brief illness.